Aryankb/E_Saarthi/README.md

-# Project Name
+# AI in Governance - Complaint Portal
 ## Description
-This project is a [brief description of what the project does].
+This project aims at leveraging the power of AI for catering the

 ## Table of Contents
 Installation